 Ackee which hails from West Africa has a creamy texture and bland flavor.
 I like to think of it as a blank slate.
 Many people compare it to scrambled egg but I am sure that has more to do with appearance than flavor.
-To make Ackee & Saltfish the fruit (ackee is a fruit) is combined with dried salted fish, fresh herbs and veggies to make a tasty entree that makes a perfect breakfast,lunch or dinner.
-Ackee & saltfish is delicious served with a wide variety of side dishes like boiled ground provisions, dumplings, rice or veggies.
+To make Ackee & Saltfish, cook the yellow fruit in water and then combine it with salt fish that has been cooked and flaked.
+The dish is then seasoned with, fresh herbs and black pepper or hot pepper or both to make a tasty entree that’s perfect any time of day.
+An ackee & saltfish recipe appears at the bottom of this post.

 To remove excess salt from the fish, cover with water and boil for about 10 minutes over med-high heat.
 Drain water and repeat process.
 After the 2nd boil, let the fish sit in cold water for about 5 minutes before handling.
 If using bone-in saltfish.
 Remove skin and large bones before flaking fish.
 Use a fork to flake the fish.

 To cook ackee add to water with saltfish during last 7 minutes of cooking.
 The ackee color will change from light to dark yellow.
 When cooked ackee will pierce easily with a fork and may begin to fall apart in the water.
 Use a slotted spoon to remove the ackee from the water.